 Then it was assumed that Afterpay would never be able to conquer that breaker of ASX hearts – overseas markets.
 But the company did just that, rapidly establishing expanding beachheads in first the US, then Britain.

-Investors have recently learned that Chinese tech giant Tencent Holdings has bought a substantial stake in the company.
-This has boosted investor confidence in Afterpay to new heights, despite the lockdowns of the coronavirus, although this has cooled yet again with news of increasing participation in the BNPL market by US giants like PayPal, as well as from our own ASX banks.
-The least we can say is Afterpay is certainly a stock to watch (and underestimate at your peril!).
+Investors also learned in 2020 that Chinese tech giant Tencent Holdings bought a substantial stake in the company.
+This boosted investor confidence in Afterpay to new heights, despite ongoing coronavirus lockdowns and news of increasing participation in the BNPL market by US giants like PayPal, as well as from our own ASX banks.
+The least we can say is Afterpay is certainly a share to watch (and underestimate at your peril!).

 Xero Limited (ASX: XRO)